anushribarsaiyan/llm_project/README.md

       ```bash

     POST /process
        Description: Accepts a JSON payload containing text (the input text) and task (the type of processing task).
-The API processes the text according to the            specified task andreturns the processed result.
+       The API processes the text according to thespecified task andreturns the processed result.

       Request Payload
            {
                "text": "Your input text here",
                "task": "summarization"  # or "sentiment"
            }
            Response (Summarization Example):
            {
                "input_text": "Your input text here",
                "result": "Summarized text here",
                "task": "summarization"
            }

     GET /history
     Description: Retrieves all processed results from the in-memory storage.